Basic run¶

 Load the Results¶

-Load the previously saved results using the load_result_from_pickle
+Load the previously saved results using the load_result_from_pickle function.

 results_ch = load_result_from_pickle("tutorial_input/infrastructure_ch_2050.pickle")